FloSch62/ansible-eda-demo/README.md

 ## Customisation

-- Toggle `tls_skip_verify` in `inventory.yaml` if your EDA endpoint presents a trusted certificate.
+- Toggle `tls_skip_verify` in `inventories/demo/inventory.yaml` if your EDA endpoint presents a trusted certificate.
-- Edit `vars/nodeprofiles.yml` to change credential defaults, OS versions, or the YANG bundle URL.
+- Edit `vars/topology/nodeprofiles.yml` to change credential defaults, OS versions, or the YANG bundle URL.
-- Edit `vars/toponodes.yml` to change the names, roles, platforms, software versions, or production IP addresses.
+- Edit `vars/topology/toponodes.yml` to change the names, roles, platforms, software versions, or production IP addresses.
+- Edit `vars/topology/topolinks.yml` to update link speeds, interface mappings, or adjacency types.
-- Update the Keycloak settings in `inventory.yaml` (`keycloak_*` variables) if your realm, URL path, or admin credentials differ from the defaults.
+- Update the Keycloak settings in `inventories/demo/inventory.yaml` (`keycloak_*` variables) if your realm, URL path, or admin credentials differ from the defaults.
 - Switch the transaction to a dry run by temporarily setting `dryRun: true` inside `playbooks/create-toponodes.yaml`.

 ## Cleanup

-To roll back the created TopoNodes, rerun the playbook after removing or commenting the relevant entries in `vars/toponodes.yml`, or submit a new transaction with `state: absent` changes by adapting the playbook.
+To roll back the created TopoNodes, rerun the playbook after removing or commenting the relevant entries in `vars/topology/toponodes.yml`, or submit a new transaction with `state: absent` changes by adapting the playbook.